tomat/EhoughPagodaBoxBundle/README.md

 * Easily configure Doctrine to utilize Pagoda Box caches
 * Full composer support
   * Don't check in your `vendor` directory!
 This bundle installs your dependencies during the build on Pagoda Box.
-  * Optionally utilize a GitHub OAuth to prevent timeouts
+  * Optionally utilize a GitHub OAuth token to prevent timeouts
 * Excellent test coverage - ready for production

 ###Requirements